Kennedi Clements

-Kennedi Clements (born January 21, 2007) is a Canadian former child actress.
+Kennedi Clements (born January 21, 2007) is a Canadian actress.
 She is best known for portraying Madison Bowen in the 2015 remake of Poltergeist and Noel in Jingle All the Way 2.

 Early life

 Kennedi is the eldest child of three.
 She resides in Chilliwack and performed as a dancer in Street Kings Academy of Dance (SK) and Project Dance Chilliwack (PDC).
 In the fall of 2023, she joined Studio North as a member in Youngside and Apex.

 Personal life

-Kennedi is the eldest sister of Tatum and brother Lochlan.
+Kennedi is the eldest sister of Tatum (born 2009) and brother Lochlan (born 2011).